danthegoodman1/RedpandaSovereignStructure/README.md

 I've left `llama3.2:3b` as the initial model since with semi-structured inputs (like [`example_email.txt`](./example_email.txt)), it can provide consistent outputs.
 However to use truly unstructured outputs (blobs of text), you need at least a 10x larger model.

 Unfortunately, smaller models are quite bad at JSON output, as well as generally understanding unstructured to structured conversions.
 I would suggest `phi3:14b` or larger.
 Larger models quickly become more accurate and consistent with their outputs.
+As you can see in the example above, smaller models will hallucinate fields rather than omitting them.

 For consistent production-level performance, `llama3.1:70b` or larger is required, running on GPU instances.
 However this is hardly an inconvenience for enterprise users in comparison to shipping data to OpenAI.
 While maxed-out macbook pros can run this, it INSTANTLY cooks the laptop, so I would not suggest testing that outside a GPU server.